CenterForTheBuiltEnvironment/clima/docs/documentation/tabs-explained/psychrometric-chart/psychrometric-chart-explained.md

 A [psychrometric diagram](https://en.wikipedia.org/wiki/Psychrometrics) is a psychrometry tool used to understand the relationship between humidity and air temperature conditions.
 Through the use of the psychrometric diagram and appropriate calculations, it is possible to know the amount of heat or cooling needed to achieve the desired temperature and humidity.

-The **Clima** psychometric diagram shows dry bulb temperature on the abscissae, specific humidity on the ordinates, and relative humidity as parametric curves inside the graph.
+The **Clima** psychrometric diagram shows dry bulb temperature on the abscissae, specific humidity on the ordinates, and relative humidity as parametric curves inside the graph.

 <figure><img src="../../../.gitbook/assets/T on Psycho (1).png" alt=""><figcaption><p>Temperature line in the Psychrometric diagram</p></figcaption></figure>